Fitbit Screen Replacement Cost UK 2026

 Cracked, blank or unresponsive — which is a screen fault?

-It is worth separating the symptoms, because not every dark or unresponsive Fitbit needs a screen.
-Glass damage — visible cracks, chips or shattered cover — is unambiguous: the bonded assembly is replaced.
-A dead display — blank or banded screen while the device still buzzes and chimes — is also a screen fault.
-Touch failure — dead zones or ghost taps on an otherwise visible display — is a digitiser fault, again meaning the assembly is replaced.
-The look-alike case is a Fitbit that appears dead but is actually flat or failing to charge — if it gives no buzz, no chime and no response, it may be a charging or battery fault dressed up as a screen fault.
-Our free diagnostic confirms which before you pay; if it turns out to be charging, see if it's actually a charging fault.
+It pays to separate the symptoms, because not every dark or unresponsive Fitbit is a screen at all.
+Cracked or chipped glass — or a shattered face on a Versa or Sense — is the unambiguous one: the laminated tile is replaced.
+A dead or banded display — blank, or striped with lines, while the tracker still buzzes and chimes on your wrist — is also a panel fault.
+Touch trouble — dead patches or phantom taps, especially across the narrow strip of digitiser on a slim Charge or Luxe where there is no margin — lives inside the same tile, so the same replacement applies.
+The impostor is a Fitbit that looks dead but is simply flat: if it gives no buzz, no chime and nothing on the dock, the fault may sit in the charging contacts or the cell rather than the glass.
+Our free diagnostic settles which before you pay; if it turns out to be charging, see if it's actually a charging fault.

 Is replacing a Fitbit screen worth it?

-On the premium watches, decisively yes.
-A £99.95–£119.95 screen on a Sense 2 or Versa 4 is a fraction of a new health watch, and you keep your data and setup.
-The mid-range Charge and the Versa family are clear repair candidates too.
-The genuine borderline is the entry Inspire line: a £49.95 screen on an Inspire can approach the cost of a fresh entry tracker, so weigh it against the current new price before committing.
-We will not talk you into a repair that does not pay — if an entry tracker's screen is borderline against replacement, we will say so.
-For comparison, see Apple Watch screen costs for comparison.
+On the premium watches the maths is not close.
+A £99.95–£119.95 panel on a Sense 2 or Versa 4 is a sliver of what a new health watch costs, and your history and setup come back with it.
+The mid-range Charge and the wider Versa family are clear repairs too.
+The one genuine toss-up is the entry Inspire line: a £49.95 screen can land close to the price of a fresh entry tracker, so it is worth checking that figure before you commit.
+We will not push a repair that does not pay for itself — if an Inspire is borderline against a replacement, we will say so outright.
+For a cross-brand benchmark, see Apple Watch screen costs for comparison.

 How mail-in screen repair works

-You post the device to our Solihull workshop, tracked and insured.
-We log it, run a free diagnostic to confirm it is genuinely a screen fault (and not a charging/battery look-alike), fix the price to the published figure for your model, replace the bonded assembly, re-seal the case for water resistance, and return it tracked and insured both ways.
-There are no service day-counts here; standard screen repairs are completed promptly once the part is confirmed.
+Send the tracker to our Solihull workshop, packed snug and posted tracked and insured.
+We book it in, run a free diagnostic to make sure it is genuinely the panel and not a charging or battery look-alike, hold the price to the published figure for your model, fit the matched display tile, re-seal the body for water resistance, and post it back to you tracked and insured both ways.
+We do not quote service in day-counts — once the part is confirmed a standard screen job moves quickly.
 See how to pack your Fitbit for posting, and read what our warranty covers before you book.

 FAQ